tzero86/tzero86-bits/content/page/about.md

 I'm a software quality engineer by day, a perpetual student by night.
 Trying hard to learn ethical hacking and penetration testing.
 This is my space, a refuge for the noob.
 I also play bass when somehow I find myself away from a computer.

 This is just the start and I really mean the start, I been learning this for just about 3 months.
 Can't image the amount of things I've yet to learn.
-Anyways, this is the first step towards a great adventure of hacking, pentesting and hopefully bug bounty related things.
+Anyways, this is the first step towards a great adventure of hacking, pen-testing and hopefully bug bounty related things.

 Welcome to a pice of my mind.
 In this refuge for the noob I am, I'll be sharing hacking notes, tools, writeups, rants, etc. Hope you find some of it useful.